nephio-project/porch/docs/content/en/docs/7_cli_api/_index.md

 ## Overview

-This section provides reference documentation for interacting with Porch through the command-line interface (CLI) and Kubernetes API.
+This section provides reference documentation for interacting with Porch through its command-line interface (CLI) or through the Kubernetes API.

 ## CLI Reference